Going Live FAQs

 A. Currently, there is no library of stock images for you to look through.
 However, please contact the university photographer, Lora Gordon (831-7769), to discuss your photography needs.

 Q. How long will it take you to review my site?

-A. Please allow up to 10 working days for your site to be reviewed by Web Communications.
+A. Please allow up to 10 working days for your site to be reviewed by Web Strategy and Interactive Media.
 Please remember that we will be sending back changes and allow yourself time to make those changes.
 If your site needs to go live by a specific date, it is a good idea to submit it for review a month in advance of that date to ensure enough time for review and potential changes.

 Q. Why does it take 10 days to review?